aaduggan/open-space-game-sandbox/README.md

 Open-Space-Game is a mix genre game set in an open universe.
 The goal of this project is to create a fully immersive game that spans from the surface of planets to the outer reaches of space.

 ## Getting Started
-* [Getting Help](CONTRIBUTING.md#how-to-get-help) - Where the documentation can be found
+* [Getting Information](CONTRIBUTING.md#how-to-get-information) - Where the documentation can be found
+* [Support Questions](CONTRIBUTING.md#how-to-open-a-support-question) - Check to see if any one else has had the same question.
 * [Discord](https://discord.gg/zk3NZEc) - There is a project  chat server if you'd like to join it
-* [Support Questions](CONTRIBUTING.md#how-to-open-a-support-question) - Check to see if any one else has had the same question.

 ## Prerequisites
-1. Download and Install the [Project Version](./ProjectSettings/ProjectVersion.txt) of [Unity](https://public-cdn.cloud.unity3d.com/hub/prod/UnityHubSetup.exe)
+1. Download and Install the UnityHub(https://unity3d.com/get-unity/download)

 ## Installing
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 1. [Clone](https://help.github.com/articles/cloning-a-repository/) a copy of the repository to your local system
-2. Launch Unity and "Open" the directory you cloned in step 1.
+2. Launch UnityHub and "Open" the directory you cloned in step 1.
+3. If this is your first time, Unity may need to install the [Project Version](./ProjectSettings/ProjectVersion.txt)

 Once you have the project loaded, navigate (within Unity) to './Assets/Scenes/' to find the current demos

 ## Contributing